 Bitter experience offered an opportunity for those who expected the Second Coming to ensure they kept their feet on the ground.
 Because Adventists neglected their farms in 1844, they had no crop to harvest.
 Thoughtful leaders understood that they had lost credibility.
 Thereafter, while they continued to expect the Second Coming, leaders encouraged a focus on manual work such, particularly as farming.
 This would improve prospects for future generations.
 In fact, the church would model schools suitable for keeping members grounded.
 Adventism began multitasking.

 Half a century later, Argentina provided a textbook case of the church’s shift from neglect of earthly concerns such as farm work, to multitasking.
 Adventists took the idea of a model school along as they migrated from Kansas in North America to Argentina.
-There, they focused on a project that demanded great personal sacrifice from individuals and families.
-They encouraged new converts at church in a mud-brick hut to donate land and part of their wheat harvest to start a college.
+There, they focused on a project that demanded personal sacrifice from individuals and families.
+They encouraged new converts attending church in a mud-brick hut to donate land and part proceeds of their wheat harvest to start a college.
 Members pooled funds to buy bricks.
-And to get the project going in the busy harvest months, one member contributed two months of masonry work.
+And to keep the project moving forward in the busy months of harvest, one member contributed two months of masonry work.

 Development continued.
 By the time I arrived at Puiggari in the central Argentine province of Entre Rios, seventy years of multitasking at CAP had produced a college with an enrolment of over 200.
 Six months on campus allowed me to see how it would progress, by 2002 to the status of Universidad Adventista del Plata, (River Plate Adventist University) with over 1,400 students.

 Obviously, a flair for masonry work remained intact, as featured in the night-time view of CAP’s main entrance that headlines this blog.
-Just as clearly, dairying continued to be a priority, with celebrated champions such as this still cared for by future pastors and other professionals-in-the-making.
+Just as clearly, dairying continued to be a priority, with celebrated champions such as the one shown above still cared for by future pastors and other professionals-in-the-making.

 Multitasking that prioritised farm work was the business of another outstanding school I visited, Instituto Adventista Agro-Industrial do Amazonas (IAAI, Adventist Agro-Industrial Institute, Amazon State).
-Covering 24,000 acres along the Highway from Manaus to Itacoatiara, IAAI was larger than the Caribbean island, Montserrat.
+Covering 24,000 acres along the Highway from Manaus to Itacoatiara, IAAI was larger than a Caribbean island such as Montserrat.

 It struck me that while those who founded Adventism in Michigan feared time was running out, they were sufficiently in touch with reality as to invest time planting roots on earth.
 On checking, I discovered that by the year I was born, the urgency Adventism felt about the end of time had driven it into an extraordinary position.
 It invested in what, within half a century was the largest Protestant school system in the United States.